Sv443/BetterYTM-Plugin-Template/README.md

 - `pnpm run lint` - Lints the code with ESLint.
   Feel free to modify the config at `eslint.config.mjs` to your liking.
 - `pnpm run format` - Formats all auto-fixable problems in the code with ESLint, according to the config.
-- `pnpm run node-ts path/to/file.ts` - Runs the given TS file using the normal Node.js binary and the ts-node ESM loader.
-This is basically like running `node file.js` but with TypeScript & ESM and it allows you to use arguments intrinsic to Node.

 <br>